=== WP Mail SMTP by WPForms ===

 Our White Glove Setup service is a great option that anyone can benefit from.
 Whether you don't have the time or maybe you feel a bit in over your head - we've got you covered.

 You can sit back and relax while we set up everything for you.
-White glove setup includes WP Mail SMTP plugin installation and setup, configuration adjustments to your DNS for proper email domain name verification, Mailgun setup, and final testing to confirm everything is passing with flying colors.
+White glove setup includes WP Mail SMTP plugin installation and setup, configuration adjustments to your DNS for proper email domain name verification, SMTP.com or Mailgun setup, and final testing to confirm everything is passing with flying colors.

 The WP Mail SMTP team takes security very seriously.
 Not only does the plugin follow all security best practices, but we have several options available to ensure your site is safe and secure.

-- Direct SMTP mailer integrations (recommended), such as Google and Mailgun, use the official provider APIs.
+- Direct SMTP mailer integrations (recommended), such as SMTP.com, SendGrid and Mailgun, use the official provider APIs.
 This means you never enter your username or password in the plugin settings and these credentials are not stored in the database.
 Instead, we use tokens or API keys which are much more secure.

 - When using Other SMTP mailer, we provide the option to insert your password in your `wp-config.php` file, so it's not visible in your WordPress settings or saved in the database.